PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-07 18:48:44
+Last updated: 2024-04-07 18:49:17
-Random Quote: In my head, it's like If I can conquer men, then I can conquer femininity. - Jules Vaughn
+Random Quote: Oh my God, Larry, by the time I get out, there will've been like three new generations of iPhones! - Piper Chapman